isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 Regulome Explorer Users
 ###########################

-Can I replicate a Regulome Explorer Anylyses using TCGA data tables of heterogeneous data such as clinical and molecular data for hundreds of patients present in BigQuery?
+Can I run Regulome Explorer Anylyses using TCGA data tables of heterogeneous data such as clinical and molecular data for hundreds of patients present in BigQuery?
 ----------------------------------------------------------------------------------------------------------------------------------

+Yes, of course!
+A series of python Notebooks have been created to replicate Regulome Explorer and includes detailed information on the statitical methods implemented.